Saturday, 11 May 2019

 So cool.
 Not hitting the deer, that is, and my adrenaline was still pumping when we got to the cottage and parked the car in front of a Winnebago of undetermined age and walked in to a party of David's cousin Morgan and a half a dozen or so twenty-somethings, enjoying beer, joints and stories.

-Lake of Bays in mid-April is still cold and still frozen, except for the first 15 feet or so.
-T |
+still frozen, except for the first 15 feet or so.

 Of the tales being told, tall and otherwise, I especially liked Morgan's story of a zombie chicken that came back from the dead in his back yard.
 I wish I could remember more details but there was that beer and weed thing going on and my memory of the night is kind of sketchy.